 b.
-Time coincidence processor

-This determines if 2 events have arrived at the different detectors in coincidence a.
+Time coincidence processor This determines if 2 events have arrived at the different detectors in coincidence

+- 2. Web front end

+- a.
 Configuration, and data file upload This tells PAASS-LC what the data is and how to process it.

+- b.
+Run Processor